Veronika220506/cli-wp/wp-content/plugins/instant-images/README.txt

 No, there is no need to sign up from an Unsplash account to access the photos server via Instant Images.

 = Do I need an account at Pixabay? =
-Yes, Pixabay access requires an API key.
-You can get this by signing up for a free account at [Pixabay](https://pixabay.com/).
+No, we provide an API for you to use, however you can get your own by signing up for a free account at [Pixabay](https://pixabay.com/).

+= Do I need an account at Pexels? =
+No, we provide an API for you to use, however you can get your own by signing up for a free account at [Pexels](https://pexels.com/).

 == Installation ==